Gustanascimento/codeanywhere.libraryapi/README.md

 #### ❗ Known Problems (Working on a fix)

-- When using the update (PUT) method to update information of the book property, all the past and new books need to be completely typed again (even if you only want to update one of the books or information), otherwise it wont update:
+- When using the update (PUT) method to update information of the book property, the book book needs to be completely typed again (even if you only want to update one of the books or information), otherwise it wont update:

   ```json
   "book": [